tomas-fryza/vhdl-course/labs/5-counter/README.md

 5. Use **Flow > Open Elaborated design** and see the schematic after RTL analysis.

-6. Create a VHDL simulation source `tb_clock_enable`, simulate reset functionality and 100 clock periodes of circuit functionality.
+6. Create a VHDL simulation source `tb_clock_enable`, simulate reset functionality and 100 clock periodes.
 Test several `PERIOD` values.

    > **Note:** To change the testbench you want to simulate, right click to testbench file name and select `Set as Top`.
    >